 And that’s a wrap on our comparison of the top platforms you can use for your online store.
-We hope you enjoyed our breakdown of Etsy vs Shopify vs WooCoomerce and have learned how each one of these platforms are great in their own sense.
+We hope you enjoyed our breakdown of Etsy vs Shopify vs WooCoomerce and have learned how each one of these platforms is great in its own sense.
 Here’s a simple tip from us:

-If you’re a beginner then go for Shopify as its much beginner-friendly
+- If you’re a beginner, then go for Shopify as its much more beginner-friendly

 And one last thing, you can easily shift your website from Shopify to WooCommerce or vice versa in the future.
 So just go on with your plan and start selling online.